coastal-science/call-catalog-viewer/FAQ.md

 # Licence and How to cite

-## For research use of catalogue, the following citation should be used.
+### For research use of the catalogue

+Use the following citation.

-Ford, John K.B., Volker B. Deecke, and James F. Pilkington.
+> Ford, John K.B., Volker B. Deecke, and James F. Pilkington.
 2026.
 Dialects of Killer Whales in Coastal Northeastern Pacific Waters: A Catalogue of Call Types of Resident and Bigg’s populations. [https://orca.research.sfu.ca/call-library](https://orca.research.sfu.ca/call-library).
 Accessed 1 Aug.
 2023.

 ### BibTeX